Alexandria Library sit-in

 The Alexandria Library sit-in was one of the first staged sit-in actions in the United States, pioneering the use of nonviolent direct action to demand equal rights for African Americans.
 On August 21, 1939, five Black men sat down inside the Alexandria Public Library and quietly read books, a transgression of the library's "whites only" policy.
 Their actions were coordinated by Alexandria attorney Samuel Wilbert Tucker, who planned the action to create a test case challenging the library's racial segregation policy.
 The men were escorted out of the library by police and charged with disorderly conduct.
-A ruling was not filed in their court case; in October 2019, all charges against the men were dismissed.
+At a bench trial, a judge declined to make a ruling in the case.
+In October 2019, all charges against the men were formally dismissed.
 The Alexandria sit-in is one of the earliest precursors in the U.S. of the strategies used during the civil rights movement.

 Background and planning

 The Alexandria Library was built on Queen Street in 1937 on the former Quaker Burial Ground, with the consent of the Society of Friends.
 It replaced a subscription library located in the former Lee Camp Hall, which had previously housed Confederate veterans.
 It was built with federal funds from the federal Public Works Administration and labor from the federal Works Progress Administration, as well as money donated by the family of Kate Waller Barrett, which insisted that the City of Alexandria commit to pay its operating expenses.
 Although funding for the library was provided by taxes paid by everyone in the community, Black people were not permitted to use the library.

 Samuel Wilbert Tucker had grown up just two blocks from the site of the Alexandria Library.
 He received his undergraduate degree from Howard University and, although he didn't attend law school, passed Virginia's bar exam in 1934, at age 20.
 He was sworn in the following year and began practicing law.
 He tried for several years to petition the library to provide equal access, but with no success.

 Tucker developed a strategy to use the courts to force the city to allow access: the first step would be to ask for a library card, and the second would be a peaceful sit-in.
 On March 17, 1939, Tucker and his friend, retired army sergeant George Wilson, visited the library; Wilson filled out an application for a library card, and the librarian refused Wilson's request.
 Subsequently, Tucker sued on Wilson's behalf, claiming that Wilson's rights had been violated.
 While the Virginia Public Assemblages Act of 1926 required racial segregation between Black and white people, it did not allow Black people to be barred entirely.
 Tucker continued his plans by training eight local African American men between the ages of 18 and 22 in how to conduct a nonviolent protest.
 Five of these young men would take part in the library sit-in, while the other three were kept home by parents fearful of the threat of violence.